adidas9910/CarND-Behavioral-Cloning-P3/CarND-Behavioral-Cloning-Project.md

 The goals / steps of this project are the following:

-* Dataset Summary & Exploration
-  * Explore the datasets for training, validation, and testing
-  * Virtualize the distribution of the datasets
+* Collect training dataset

-* Design and Test a Model Architecture
+* Design a Model Architecture and Train the Model
-  * Pre-process the images, including grayscaling and normalization
+  * Pre-process the data, including augmentation and normalization.
-  * Revise LeNet deep learning model
+  * Utilize the deep learning model from Nvidia team.
-  * Train the model
+  * Train the model.

-* Test the Model on New Images
+* Test the Model in the Autonomous Mode in the Simulator
+  * Run the simulator with the trained model
+  * Produce the video

-  * Predict the sign type for each image
+* Summarize the Project
-  * Analyze performance
-  * Output top 5 softmax probabilities for each image

 [//]: # (Image References)
-[image1]: ./writeup_images/1_data_distribution.png
+[image1]: ./writeup_images/1_image_example.png
-[image2]: ./writeup_images/2_image_example.png
+[image2]: ./writeup_images/2_measurements.png
-[image3]: ./writeup_images/3_lenet.png
+[image3]: ./writeup_images/3_cnn-architecture-624x890.png
-[image4]: ./writeup_images/4_history_of_accuracy.png
+[image4]: ./writeup_images/4_train_history.png
-[image5]: ./writeup_images/5_new_images.png
-[image6]: ./writeup_images/6_normalized_images.png

 ---

-## 1. Dataset Summary & Exploration
+## 1. Collect training dataset

-First, load the datasets for training, validation, and testing from pickle files.

-    Number of training examples = 34799
-    Number of validation examples = 4410
-    Number of testing examples = 12630
-    Image data shape = (32, 32, 3)
-    Number of classes = 43

-Then, virtulize the distribution of the datasets.
-The datasets seem having similar distribution in different categorical labels.

-Here is the distribution of those 43 labels in these three datasets:
+After the simulation environment is set up, the first step of the project is collecting the dataset for training.
+After a few failing tries, I realized the deep leaning model could do as goog as the training set itself.
+So I extended the training data to a few laps, and I behaved with some waggling and corrections.

+For this project, I collected 61,764 images, including the images from left, center, and right cameras.

+## 2. Design a Model Architecture and Train the Model

+### 2.1.
+Pre-process the data
+First, augment the dataset to generalize situations.
+Two augmentations are used in this project: (1) flipping the images and measurements; (2) using the images from left and right cameras and applying corrections to those images.
+After the augmentaion, there are 123,528 samples of images with shape of (160, 320, 3).

+Then, it is important to explore the dataset by plotting example images and the measurements.
+Plotting measurements helped me to find out that it was a bad idea to use keyborad to control directions in the training mode as the keyboard only provides a few anlges in the range between -1 and 1.
+Using mouse to control the direction would provide much finer angle data than keyboard.

 ![alt text][image1]

-## 2. Design and Test a Model Architecture

-(1) Pre-process the images in the datasets, including converting the images into grayscale and normalizing them.
-Here is an example of the original image and normalized image.

 ![alt text][image2]

-(2) Revise the LeNet model.

-Because the problem in this project is similar to the number identification problem, the LeNet is used for the project.
-Its diagram is shown as below.
-The model used in this project has different number of nodes in the last three layers: the number of nodes in layer 3 is changed from 120 to 240; the number of nodes in layer 4 is changed from 84 to 168; the number of layer 5 is changed from 10 to 43.
-Because the number of outputs is 43, which is much bigger than 10 in the number identification problem, I think it would help to expand the last a few layers.
+### 2.2.
+Utilize the deep learning model from Nvidia team

+[The deep learning model from Nvidia](https://developer.nvidia.com/blog/deep-learning-self-driving-cars/) is used in this project.
+Its architecture is showing as below:

 ![alt text][image3]

-**Input**

-The LeNet architecture accepts a 32x32xC image as input, where C is the number of color channels.
-If the images are grayscale, C is 1.

-**Architecture**

-**Layer 1: Convolutional.** The output shape should be 28x28x6.

-**Activation.** relu activation function.

-**Pooling.** The output shape should be 14x14x6.

-**Layer 2: Convolutional.** The output shape should be 10x10x16.

-**Activation.** relu activation function.

-**Pooling.** The output shape should be 5x5x16.

-**Flatten.** Flatten the output shape of the final pooling layer such that it's 1D instead of 3D.

-**Layer 3: Fully Connected.** This should have 120 outputs.
-I changed it to 240 outputs for this project.

-**Activation.** relu activation function.

-**Layer 4: Fully Connected.** This should have 84 outputs.
-I changed it to 168 outputs for this project.

-**Activation.** relu activation function.

-**Layer 5: Fully Connected (Logits).** This should have 10 outputs.
-I changed it to 43 outputs for this project.

-**Output**

-Return the result of the 2nd fully connected layer (Layer 5).
+The following changes are made to the model for this project:

+**(1) A cropping layer is added between the normalization layer and the first convolutional layer;**

+**(2) The output put layer is changed to one node.**

-(3) Train the model.
+### 2.3.
+Train the model
-Train the model on the dataset for training, and validate on the dataset for validation.
+Train the model on the dataset which is splitted into training, and validation data.
 The main knobs are the following hyperparameters:

-    LEARNING_RATE = 7.5e-4 #learning rate used for Adam optimizer
+    lr = 2.0e-3 #learning rate used for Adam optimizer epochs = 4 # number of epochs
-    LAMBDA = 7.0e-5 # regularization parameter
-    EPOCHS = 60 # number of epochs
-    BATCH_SIZE = 128 # batch size

-Here is the history of accuracy over the epochs:
+Here is the history of Mean Squared Error (mse) over the epochs:

 ![alt text][image4]

+After many iterations, I found out that the number of epochs could be smaller.
+Even it was set to more than 10, it might help reduce mse of the training set but not the validation set.
+In this case, setting the number of epochs to smaller would actually prevent overfitting.

-## 3. Test a Model on New Images
+## 3. Test the Model in the Autonomous Mode in the Simulator
-(1) Pre-process the new images.

-The original new images have different sizes, so they are resized and normalized as below before they are tested.

-![alt text][image5]

-![alt text][image6]

-The correct label for those images should be:

-    ClassId              SignName
-    27                Pedestrians
-    18            General caution
-    1        Speed limit (30km/h)
-    25                  Road work
-    28          Children crossing

-But the predictions are:

-    ClassId                                           SignName
-    12                                           Priority road
-    14                                                    Stop
-    42       End of no passing by vehicles over 3.5 metric ...
-    25                                               Road work
-    12                                           Priority road
-The accuracy is only 20%.
-In addition, the top 5 softmax probabilities indicate that all the wrong predictions are very certain as their highest probilities are close to 1.

-    TopKV2(values=array(
-      [[9.9999714e-01, 1.5180156e-06, 7.2078274e-07, 4.5569141e-07, 7.5943134e-08],
-       [9.9934989e-01, 5.7708321e-04, 6.8868154e-05, 4.1291346e-06, 8.1953768e-09],
-       [9.9853671e-01, 9.8147546e-04, 4.7962563e-04, 6.2025799e-07, 5.6595144e-07],
-       [8.9593124e-01, 5.6267273e-02, 4.7791585e-02, 4.5822853e-06, 2.8378727e-06],
-       [9.9830127e-01, 1.6987451e-03, 3.1564407e-09, 4.2253191e-11, 8.7820655e-15]],
-       dtype=float32), indices=array(
-      [[12, 25, 13, 15, 38],
-       [14, 17, 12, 40, 38],
-       [42, 12,  1, 38, 25],
-       [25, 11, 30, 34, 31],
-       [12, 40, 42, 41, 17]]))

-Overall, the model couldn't predict the new images well.
+### Run the simulator with the trained model
+Run the cmd 'python drive.py model runx' and enter the autonomous mode in the simulator.
+The images needed to produce video would be generated in the folder 'runx'.
+### Produce the video
+Run the cmd 'python video.py runx'.
+The video 'runx.mp4' would be produced from the images in the folder 'runx'.

-## 4. Shortcoming and Possible improvements
+## 4. Summarize the Project

-The first shortcoming is the fact that the performance of the model for identifying new images from web is poor.
-This indicates that it is not practical to use this model in real systems.
+### 4.1.
+Shortcoming

+A shortcoming is the fact that lots of efforts and time are needed to generate the training dataset.
+Only after a few days, I realized that the training dataset is so important.
+There should be enough data points in the training dataset, and enough valuable or 'noisy' data in the dataset.

-Another shortcoming is that the training process is tedious and time-consuming for tuning the hyperparameters.
-The number of epochs is high in my case; the initial conditions might need to be improved.
+Another shortcoming is that the project is about only the angle.
+The driving task is much more than that, at least there should some aspects about the speed, etc.

+### 4.2.
+Possible improvements

 A possible improvement would be tweaking the model by adding or modifying some layers.
-It may include adding dropout, changing activation functions (such as sigmoid), etc.
+It may include adding dropout, pooling etc.

-Other possible improvements may include getting the training dataset more even distributed, transforming or rotating images, and finding better ways to tune the hyperparameters.
+Other possible improvements may include getting more training dataset and finding better ways to tune the hyperparameters.

+Aside from the project itself, some improvements are needed for the code and simulation for the project from Udacity.
+The code and simulation environment are not up-to-date with the newer version of Python and tensorflow, etc. The workspace is not so user-friendly.
+I spent more than half of the time to figure out how to run the code and simulation on my laptop.